 - French onion soup – Swap out for canned brown gravy and onions.

-How to make Salisbury Steak Casserole
+How To Make Salisbury Steak Casserole

-- In a large skillet, over medium-high heat, cook the lb ground beef and ⅓ can of french onion soup until the meat is no longer pink.
+- Preheat oven to 350F.
+Spray a 9×13 pan with nonstick cooking spray.
+In a large skillet, over medium-high heat, cook the lb ground beef and ⅓ can of french onion soup until the meat is no longer pink.
 Remove to a bowl and drain excess fat if desired.

 - Spread the ground beef in the bottom of casserole dish.